 Herb slopes, meadows at base of cliffs, sheltered depressions with dense vegetation cover; nearly always in sites with good snow protection, a deep active layer, and stable substrate; a few times found in the peripheral parts of bird cliff meadows.
 The substrate is always well-drained, mainly sand to gravel, but not very dry.
-Potentilla crantzii is not very specific as to soil reaction (pH) but avoids both the most basic and the most acidic areas.
+Potentilla crantzii is not very specific as to soil reaction (pH) but is absent from both the most basic and the most acidic areas.

 Thermophilous.
 Mainly confined to the middle arctic tundra zone but transgressing into the northern arctic in the Hornsund area and in N Spitsbergen.
 Mainly found in the transitional and weakly continental sections, rare in the weakly oceanic one and very rare in the clearly continental one.
 Restricted to Spitsbergen but there found with localities scattered from Hornsund north to Wijdefjorden and the north coast.